space-physics/NCAR-GLOW/README.md

 [![DOI](https://zenodo.org/badge/162534283.svg)](https://zenodo.org/badge/latestdoi/162534283)
 [![Actions Status](https://github.com/scivision/NCAR-GLOW/workflows/ci/badge.svg)](https://github.com/scivision/NCAR-GLOW/actions)

-The GLobal airglOW Model, independently and easily accessed from **Fortran 2003** compiler.
+The GLobal airglOW Model, independently and easily accessed using Fortran compiler.
-Optionally available from scripting languages including Python and Matlab.
+Available from scripting languages including Python and Matlab.

 We describe each language below; pick the one(s) that apply for you.
 Python is the easiest and recommennded choice.